rkbhochalya/grayscale-mode/Pods/LaunchAtLogin/readme.md

 # LaunchAtLogin

-> Add "Launch at Login" functionality to your sandboxed macOS app in seconds
+> Add "Launch at Login" functionality to your macOS app in seconds

 It's usually quite a [convoluted and error-prone process](before-after.md) to add this. **No more!**

-It's App Store compatible and used in my [Lungo](https://blog.sindresorhus.com/lungo-b364a6c2745f) and [Battery Indicator](https://sindresorhus.com/battery-indicator) app.
+This package works with both sandboxed and non-sandboxed apps and it's App Store compatible and used in my [Lungo](https://blog.sindresorhus.com/lungo-b364a6c2745f) and [Battery Indicator](https://sindresorhus.com/battery-indicator) apps.

-You might also find my [`create-dmg`](https://github.com/sindresorhus/create-dmg) project useful.
+*You might also find my [`create-dmg`](https://github.com/sindresorhus/create-dmg) project useful if you're publishing your app outside the App Store.*

 ## Requirements

 - macOS 10.12+
-- Xcode 9.3+
+- Xcode 10+
-- Swift 4.1+
+- Swift 4.2+

 ## Install